-The following table describes the SNMP Supported MIBs Status fields.
+The following table describes the nonconfigurable information on the page.

-Table 23.
+Table 18.
 SNMP supported MIBs

 Field Description Name The RFC number if applicable and the name of the MIB.
 Description The RFC title or MIB description.

 Configure SNMPv3 users

 Any user can connect to the switch using the SNMPv3 protocol, but for authentication and encryption, the switch supports only one user (admin).
 Therefore, you can create or modify only one profile.